-The Legacy Widget block enables users to add, and preview third-party widgets registered by plugins as well as widgets created using the good old Widgets Editor.
+The Legacy Widget block enables users to add, and preview third-party widgets registered by plugins and widgets created using the good old Widgets Editor.

 Third-party widgets can be added by inserting a Legacy Widget block and choosing the widget from the block’s menu.